eatsan/open5gs-ueransim-vagrant-config/README.md

  Congratulations, at this point you have a working 5GC SA setup based on Open5GS + UERANSIM. :+1:

 # Changelog
  * Implemented ansible-local as the main vagrant provisioning option (previously shell provisioners).
+You can still use the shell provisioners instead of the default ansible via: ```VAGRANT_VAGRANTFILE=Vagrantfile.shell vagrant up```

 # Optional: Vagrantfile walkthrough
 TODO